CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/03-bash.md

 shows only the line count

 > ## Exercise 2
-> Show the word, line and character count of the first 10 lines {: .challenge}
+> How many words we have in the first 10 lines of birdstrikes?
+{: .challenge}

 > ## Exercise 3